lnbernstein/citation_generator/README.md

 This program will be using google chrome to generate citations
     https://chromedriver.chromium.org/downloads
-    rename teh file to 'chromedriver' and leave it in your download folder
+    Rename the file to 'chromedriver'
+    Alter the driver variable to match the location of chromedriver on your computer